ToposInstitute/RelationalThinking-Book/intro.md

 Systems come in different forms and flavors.
 Even though the word "system" is quite familiar, it is quite hard to say precisely what it means!
 Loosely stated, a system is a bunch of things interacting together, somehow.
 The idea of a system seems quite abstract, and more often, hard to think about.
 What should we do when we are part of a system?
 How can we act in order to change things?
 What causes what, when everything is interlinked?
 How do we know what is part of our system, and what isn't?

 Yet the notion of system persists.
 Despite its own lack of clarity, it clearly points to a real phenomenon, a phenomenon that is important for us to reference as we try to navigate the world.
-Thinking in systems promises a new way of looking at the world holistically.[^1] It's a way of thinking that emphasises relationships and context, and deemphasises analysis by reduction and deconstruction.
+Thinking in systems promises a new way of looking at the world holistically.[^1] It's a way of thinking that emphasizes relationships and context, and de-emphasizes analysis by reduction and deconstruction.

 In this book, we will focus on a specific aspect of systems thinking we term <mark>relational thinking</mark>.
 Relational thinking seeks to understand an object by taking it as a point from which to look outwards, asking how the object interacts, rather than inwards, asking what the object is made of.
 It's an excitingly and refreshingly different viewpoint from the ways we often are taught to think.
 And it's a powerful one.